Sandy Scene

 Free drop-in tech center exclusively for teens.
 Music production, 3D printing, multimedia art, a recording studio, Microsoft Studio computers, and a boxing gym (Pete Suazo PAL, ages 8-18).
 Snacks and dinner provided.
 This is one of the best free teen resources in the valley and almost nobody knows about it.

-First visit: Walk in after school.
+First visit: Walk in after school on a weekday, or Saturday afternoon.
 Staff will show you around.
 Try the recording studio or the 3D printers.
 No signup, no commitment, just show up.
-They feed you.

 Game store with D&D/Pathfinder tables, TCG tournaments, retro video games, console repair, and a soda fountain.
 The retro gaming section and soda bar give it a different vibe from the other game stores.
 Digimon Thursdays are a weekly draw.